THE SECTION 8 WAITLIST IS CURRENTLY CLOSED.

 How long will the S8 HCV Waitlist be open?

-The Housing Authority of Brevard County's Housing Choice Voucher waiting list currently open to those chronically homeless that have been verified through the Brevard Homeless Coalition.
+The Housing Authority of Brevard County's Housing Choice Voucher waiting list currently closed.